Welcome to Math for Elementary Teachers!

 We will have three in-class midterms and a final exam.
 All students must take the exams at the scheduled times indicated here.

 Active participation in class is an essential part of this course, and so attendance every day is required.
 Please let Niles know as soon as possible if an illness or other commitment will prevent you from attending.
-Homework is due at the beginning of each class, and late homework cannot be accepted.
+Homework is due at the beginning of each class, and late homework cannot be accepted unless prior arrangements have been made.

 Math Learning Center